Colombian peace process: Background

-As the FARC rejected President Uribe’s new security policies, the Colombian government launched a large-scale military, political, and judicial offensive against the guerrilla group.
+As the FARC rejected President Uribe's new security policies, the Colombian government launched a large-scale military, political, and judicial offensive against the guerrilla group.
 While this strategy significantly weakened the FARC's military capabilities, it was also accompanied by serious human rights violations committed by the armed forces, most notably the "false positives" case.
-The government’s offensive forced the FARC to retreat into remote rural areas and produced key results: the recovery of control over major highways, a sharp decrease in kidnappings, a reduction in the national homicide rate, and the restoration of state authority in several regions.
-These achievements, widely publicized in national media, contributed to Uribe’s high approval ratings and provided the political momentum needed to pass a constitutional amendment allowing his reelection in 2006.
+The government's offensive forced the FARC to retreat into remote rural areas and produced key results: the recovery of control over major highways, a sharp decrease in kidnappings, a reduction in the national homicide rate, and the restoration of state authority in several regions.
+These achievements, widely publicized in national media, contributed to Uribe's high approval ratings and provided the political momentum needed to pass a constitutional amendment allowing his reelection in 2006.

 While government forces regained territory previously held by the guerrillas in the 1980s and 1990s, the FARC adapted by relocating and reactivating their operations in new strategic and border regions.
 They also carried out attacks in urban areas, such as the El Nogal Club bombing, and launched a counteroffensive in 2005.

 During his second term, Uribe prioritized the consolidation of democratic security.
-Between 2006 and 2010, the military dealt several heavy blows to the FARC, including the first successful operations targeting members of the group’s high command.
 In March 2008, FARC leader Raúl Reyes was killed in a controversial cross-border raid into Ecuador, triggering a regional diplomatic crisis.
 Just two months later, the group's historic founder, Manuel Marulanda, died of natural causes.

 Amid these setbacks, the FARC attempted to regain political initiative by proposing a humanitarian exchange of hostages.
 In August 2007, facing public pressure, Uribe agreed to allow Venezuelan President Hugo Chávez to mediate.
-However, Uribe terminated Chávez’s role in November 2007.
-Subsequent hostage releases were carried out unilaterally by the FARC—with Venezuelan facilitation, as in Operation Emmanuel—or through military rescue operations, most notably Operation Jaque.
+However, Uribe terminated Chávez's role in November 2007.
+Subsequent hostage releases were carried out unilaterally by the FARC, with Venezuelan facilitation, as in Operation Emmanuel, or through military rescue operations, most notably Operation Jaque.

-Although no formal peace negotiations with the FARC were initiated during President Álvaro Uribe’s administration, there were reports of clandestine contacts between the government and the guerrilla group.
+Although no formal peace negotiations with the FARC were initiated during President Álvaro Uribe's administration, there were reports of clandestine contacts between the government and the guerrilla group.
 In 2012, as the new peace process was underway, El Tiempo reported that Uribe had pursued "secret approaches with the FARC in search of a peace process" up until the final months of his second term.

 In 2013, former Swiss mediator Jean Pierre Gontard revealed that, in 2006, Uribe had authorized three brief, unilateral military ceasefires to facilitate contact between the two parties.

 In July 2008, following the successful rescue of 15 hostages by the Colombian military during Operation Jaque, the government initiated discreet contacts with the FARC.
 These included outreach to the group's new commander, Alfonso Cano, offering the possibility of a “dignified” exit from the conflict.